Active Machines

 What can be shown publicly

-Public machine reporting should confirm network activity without exposing information that could create privacy, security, or operational risk.
+Public machine reporting confirms network activity without exposing information that could create privacy, security, or operational risk.

-Future live reporting should come from a dedicated public endpoint rather than directly from admin tables or internal infrastructure records.
+Live reporting comes from a dedicated public endpoint, not directly from admin tables or internal infrastructure records.

 Suitable public fields